openSUSE/news-o-o/_posts/2010-09-18-opensuse-weekly-news-issue-141-is-out.markdown

 ####  [Benjamin Weber: Java Abuse: Inline instanceof](http://benjiweber.co.uk/blog/2010/09/16/java-abuse-inline-instanceof/)

 "One annoyance in Java is having to do instanceof checks on multiple lines. e.g.  if (object instanceof Foo) { Foo foo = (Foo)object; foo.foo(); }  While this is often a sign of a design failure, there are times when instanceof checks are required often due to framework constraints etc. The above is quite ugly and involves using 3 lines instead of 1 for a single method call.
-If foo() is a void method we can™t even use the ternary ? : operator to make it more concise."
+If foo() is a void method we canâ€™t even use the ternary ? : operator to make it more concise."

 ####  [Ladislav Slezak: Debugging Ruby on Rails Application](http://lslezak.blogspot.com/2009/05/degugging-ruby-on-rails-application.html)